Gunther-Schulz/rclone-bisync-manager/README.md

 ## Logs

-Logs are stored in the `logs` directory within the base directory specified in the configuration file.
-There are separate logs for general operations and errors.
+Logs are stored in the directory specified in your configuration file.
+Check `rclone-bisync-error.log` for errors and `rclone-bisync.log` for detailed information.

 ## Handling Errors